mdeblaauw/lightSwitcher/README.md

 # lightSwitcher

-## This repo is tested on built with Python3
+## This repo is tested and built with Python3 on a Mac

+Requirements: AWS account and Python 3.

 ## Setup Snowboy model for hot word detection